prerakn8/GPA-Calculator-Project/README.md

 This project was developed in 2024 for the FBLA NLC in Orlando.
 It is very reliable and simple to use.
 Anybody can use it!

-Please look at my other projects on my Github page.
+If you think this is great, please look at my other projects on my Github page.